prometheusresearch/baseline-codebase/src/rex.mart/test/test_util.rst

     ...     raise Error('oh no!')
     Traceback (most recent call last):
         ...
-    Error: oh no!
+    rex.core.Error: oh no!
     This is my message

     >>> with guarded('This is my message', 'some context'):
     ...     raise Error('oh no!')
     Traceback (most recent call last):
         ...
-    Error: oh no!
+    rex.core.Error: oh no!
     This is my message
         some context